-How to clean up cookies in browsers manually
+Delete cookies in browsers manually

-How to clear cookies in Safari:
+How to clear cookies in Safari

 - Open Safari.

-- Hit Clear History.
+- Hit Remove All.

-How to clear cookies in Chrome:
+How to clear cookies in Chrome

 - Open Chrome.

-- Check Cookies and other site and plugin data.
+- Choose "Cookies and other site data."

-How to clear cookies in FireFox:
+How to clear cookies in Firefox:

-- Open FireFox.
+- Open Firefox.

 To be on the safe side, you should repeat these steps in your browser once in a while.
 It’s also a rule of thumb to clean up your caches and other stored info.
-A browser stuffed with the old information may malfunction, show you something irrelevant or get clingy with advertisement.
+A browser stuffed with the old information may malfunction, show you something irrelevant or get clingy with the advertisement.

-Doing it on your own each time is a mess, so CleanMyMac is a good deal.
+Doing it on your own each time is a mess, so CleanMyMac X is a good deal.
 It reduces the whole ordeal to a few clicks, it’s pretty fast, and does a ton more useful things for Mac cleaning.
 It’s free to download, so give it a go.